 There are many sites out there that explain composting in detail, how to do it properly, how it actually works, all that good stuff.
 There are also plenty that talk about apartment composting, all the equipment you need, and I’m sure that is all well and good.
 I’ve even listed a few below in the related links.
 But I decided to write this article to explain how I do it, what I have learned, and the equipment that I use.
 I am by no means a pro at this, and I’m not even claiming that I know what I’m doing, however I feel like I have been mostly successful with my apartment style composting, and want to share.
-Obviously if you have a yard you have a huge advantage, however if you are reading this article it is likely that you don’t.
+However if you are reading this article it is likely that you don’t.

 First off, I will say that I am simple, all I use is a plastic bin (actually one of those plastic tote that is used for storage) that I bought from Target.
 I’m not sure the size, I would guess maybe 5 or 10 gallons.
 I drilled a couple holes in the bottom for drainage, but have found that it wasn’t really necessary as long as you aren’t overloading the big.
 To start, put in some dirt, sand, leaves, newspaper — anything to line the bottom a few inches.
 I don’t use standard newspaper because of the inks, but it would still work fine.
 However I do use newspaper from a mailing I get that I know is printed with soy based inks.
 Make sure that if you are using newspaper you tear it into pieces that are pretty small, nothing bigger than one inch by one inch.